ricksliu/animelist-duel/README.md

 # animelist-duel

-A website that compares the stats of two MyAnimeList users.
+The premise was simple: Who's wasted more time watching Japanese cartoons?

+The solution?
+A website that pits your anime-watching stats head-to-head with another user by pulling data from the website MyAnimeList.

 ## Info:

-The frontend website uses HTML, CSS and React.
-The backend is composed of a Node.js application and a MySQL database.
-The backend scrapes various MyAnimeList pages for data.
-In addition to being sent back to the frontend, the data is stored in a database to speed up future requests.

-The website is meant to function with both the Node.js backend and the MySQL database running, though it still functions without the database.

-The React portion was coded with JSX syntax.
-Running 'frontend/js/jsx_src/jsx_preprocessor.bat' in the background will automatically convert it.

-'backend/fake_profiles.js' contains queries to add and remove fake profiles 'fakeuser1' and 'fakeuser2'.
-This can be used for testing or for showcasing the website without having to use data from real users.
+The frontend was built using React, SASS and Material UI.

+Inputted usernames are sent to a Spring Boot MVC backend that scrapes data from various MyAnimeList pages using regex expressions.

+The data is also stored as MongoDB documents so future queries for the same user are much faster.

 ![Screenshot of Website](docs/screenshot_1.png)